Firas-Hilabi/Task3_IOT/README.md

 1- install XAMPP Control Panel

-2- run XAMPP and start both Apache and MySQL services.
+2- run XAMPP as an administrator and start both Apache and MySQL services.

 3- Go to http://localhost/phpmyadmin